-The USDA, FNS Instruction 796-2, Revision 4 and Title 2, Code of Federal Regulations (2 CFR), Part 200 establish guidelines for the financial management of CACFP reimbursement funds.
+The USDA, FNS Instruction 796-2, Revision 4 and Title 2, Code of Federal Regulations (2 CFR), Part 200 establish guidelines for the financial management of Child and Adult Food Care Program (CACFP) reimbursement funds.
 These guidelines include, but are not limited to, information on CACFP allowable costs, and the level of approval required for such costs.
 All costs, including food, require prior approval before the cost is incurred.

-Some expenses require specific prior written approval by the CDSS or the FNS, depending on the nature of the cost.
+Some expenses require specific prior written approval by the California Department of Social Services (CDSS) or the US Department of Agriculture (USDA) Food and Nutrition Services (FNS), depending on the nature of the cost.

 For expenses that require prior approval, the CDSS must approve the cost on the appropriate budget line in the California Nutrition Information and Payment System (CNIPS).
 Agencies must submit budget revisions in the CNIPS and obtain CDSS approval prior to exceeding a budget line in the approved annual budget.